zcaudate-me/ribol/README.md

  - Passing data along with exceptions
  - Tight integration with `ex-info` and `ex-data`
  - Five different issue handlers - `catch`, `continue`, `choose`, `escalate` and `default`
- - A syntax that is not so confusing (for me anyways)

 ### Rational:
 In the author's experience, there are two forms of 'exceptions' that a programmer will encounter: